cllebrun/cllebrun.github.io/labs/3.4 Lab Watson - Watson Assistant/README.md

 city
 around the world.

-1. On IBM Cloud deploy an instance of the service "Weather Company data" either using the graphic console or using the CF CLI US region, same space).

-1. Open the services credentials (generate it if needed) and copy the username, password and host.
-You will need it later.

 1. You are now going to create the Function called by Watson Conversation.This Function will call the Weather company service.